jac307/MediaArtTutorials/MEDIA2DF3/Comp-Tech-1-Part2.md

 ## Design Restrictions
 - Use **geometric, organic, or accidental shapes**
 - Designs must be in **black and white**
-- You must incorporate a **grid structure** for each composition (choose one per composition from the following):
+- You must incorporate a **grid structure** for Composition 1 and Composition 2 only (choose one per composition from the following):

 <img src="imgs/11.png" style="width: 80%; height: auto;">